Luke Simpson

-Luke Thomas Simpson (born 23 September 1994) is an English professional footballer who plays as a goalkeeper.
+Luke Thomas Simpson (born 23 September 1994) is an English former professional English professional footballer who played as a goalkeeper.
 He last played for Kidderminster Harriers, and has also played in the Football League for Accrington Stanley.

 Simpson started his career with Oldham Athletic's youth system and signed a professional contract with the club in June 2013.
 He had loan spells with Nantwich Town, Workington and Leicester City.
 He had spells with Accrington Stanley and Watford before spending two seasons with York City from 2016 to 2018.